 These are high-profile people in right-wing spheres.

-This just isn't like some fringe, completely online nonsense, so I was wondering, where did this come from?
+This just isn't like some fringe, completely online nonsense.

 Luckily, I did not have to look too far.

-Will Sommer over at the Daily Beast had already put together a great piece about how all the claims about this supercomputer and the program come from a single source, and it's someone who I have a special bond with.
+Will Summer over at the Daily Beast had already put together a great piece about how all the claims about this supercomputer and the program come from a single source, and it's someone who I have a special bond with.

 It would take far too long to get into this right now, but back in March 2017, on the 25th episode of our podcast, we dedicated two and a half hours to Dennis Montgomery and his various frauds.

-So if anyone's interested in why you don't need to take anything that traces back to him seriously, Go ahead and check that episode out.
+So if anyone's interested in why you don't need to take anything that traces back to him seriously, go ahead and check that episode out.

-Just a few hours ago at the Texas Capitol, DPS estimated there were about 2,000 people.
+DPS estimated there were about 2,000 people.

 Thousands more are showing up right in front of the south side of the Texas Capitol.